CLIUtils/CLI11/README.md

 Multiple subcommands are allowed, to allow [`Click`][click] like series of commands (order is preserved).

 🚧 Subcommands may also have an empty name either by calling `add_subcommand` with an empty string for the name or with no arguments.
 Nameless subcommands function a similarly to groups in the main `App`.
+See [Option groups](#option-groups) to see how this might work.
 If an option is not defined in the main App, all nameless subcommands are checked as well.
 This allows for the options to be defined in a composable group.
 The `add_subcommand` function has an overload for adding a `shared_ptr<App>` so the subcommand(s) could be defined in different components and merged into a main `App`, or possibly multiple `Apps`.
 Multiple nameless subcommands are allowed.

 #### Subcommand options